HandsOnDataViz/book/docs/HandsOnDataViz.md

 truthful and eloquent charts.
 In this section, we’ll identify some important rules about chart design.
-But you may be surprised to learn that some rules are less rigid than others, and can be “broken” when necessary to emphasize a point, as long as you are honestly interpreting the data.
-To begin to understand the difference, let’s start by establishing a common vocabulary about charts.
+But you may be surprised to learn that some rules are less rigid than others, and can be “broken” when necessary to emphasize a point, as long as you honestly interpret the data.

+To better understand this tension between following and breaking rules in data visualization, see Lisa Charlotte Rost’s thoughtful reflection on “[What To Consider When Considering Data Vis Rules](https://lisacharlotterost.de/datavisrules).”
+By articulating the unspoken rules behind good chart design, Rost argues that we all benefit by moving them into the public realm, where we can openly discuss and improve on them, as she had done in many [Datawrapper Academy](https://academy.datawrapper.de), which also beautifully visualize each rule.
+But Rost reminds us that rules also have a downside.
+First, following rules too closely can block creativity and innovation, especially when we look for ways to overcome challenges in design work.
+Second, since rules have emerged from different “theories of data visualization,” they sometimes contradict one another.
+One example of colliding rules is the tension between creating easy-to-grasp data stories versus those that reveal the complexity of the data, as it often feels impossible to do both.
+Rost concludes that the rules we follow reflect our values, and each of us needs to ask, “What do you want your data visualizations to be judged for?”[26]

+To delve further into chart design, let’s start by establishing a common vocabulary about charts.

 ### Deconstruct a Chart